mlafeldt/dilbert-feed/README.md

 > Dilbert readers - Please visit Dilbert.com to read this feature.
 Due to changes with our feeds, we are now making this RSS feed a link to Dilbert.com.

-This serverless stack provides a custom feed with direct access to Dilbert comics that gets updated every day.
+This serverless application provides a custom feed with direct access to Dilbert comics that gets updated every day.

+For some background information, check out my presentation on [Recreational Programming with Serverless](https://speakerdeck.com/mlafeldt/recreational-programming-with-serverless).

 ## Architecture